Managing absences at your business: a complete guide

 Again, it’s really dependent on what you’ve observed on the reports and what absences are a problem.

-For example, if you notice some team members take significantly more time off compared to others, don’t cut to the chase and put the blame on them.
-Approach them and ask what might have been happening.
+- If you notice some team members have more absences than others, don’t cut to the chase and put the blame on them.
+Talk to them and ask what might have been happening – you never know until you ask.
+Someone could be dealing with health issues or other life challenges that may impact their performance.
+Your role is to support them.

 5. Manage expectations and deal with poor employee attendance